Digital_Nomad_Packing_Header

 4. Toiletries / Toiletry bag

 Ah yes, as much as we love our backpacker friends, some of them may need a little extra help in the toiletry department.
-It’s best to come prepared, bringing with you your toothbrush and the toiletries you need to get by.
+It’s best to come prepared, bringing with you your toothbrush and the basic toiletries you need to get by.
 As well as bringing a toiletries bag to store everything in, remember that you can often buy all of the toiletries you need in your destination country.
 This way you can save space and weight not having to lug all of your toiletries around with you.

 It’s time to ditch that plastic bag you’ve been using to carry your toothbrush.
 Toiletry bags come in all shapes and types, including from a hanging toiletry bag to barrel bags.
 Have a dive into the wonderful world of toiletry bags, my fellow digital nomads, you won’t regret it.